(Disclosure: Some of the links below may be affiliate links)

 Of course, these are only rumors.
 Revolut never confirmed them.
 I do not know the truth behind these allegations.
 But this does not help Revolut’s reputation.
 Indeed, there is generally some truth behind such claims.

-In early 2019, the news reported that thousands of suspicious transactions were allowed to go through the Revolut system.
+In early 2019, the news reported that thousands of suspicious transactions were allowed through the Revolut system.
 They showed that Revolut switched off their screening system.
-We do not know why the system was not activated.
-After the news, they reactivated the system.
+We do not know why Revolut did not activate the system.
+After the news, Revolut reactivated the system.
 But this is worrisome.

 Shortly after this event, the Chief Financial Officer (CFO) of Revolut stepped down, increasing the controversy and conjectures around Revolut.
 He said he stepped down because Revolut was becoming too big too fast and could not handle all these changes.